- Catalog No. —

 "Admission of Collored [sic] Children to the Public School"

-In 1867—not in 1854 or 1855 as Wood remembered—William Brown attempted to admit his children to Central, one of two public common schools in Portland.
-The school board of directors refused him because he and his children were black.
+In 1867—not in 1864 or 1865 as Wood remembered—William Brown attempted to admit his children to Central, one of two public common schools in Portland.
+The school board of directors refused him because he and his children were Black.

-Despite Wood’s assertion that “the colored people were made happy” by the segregated school, the historical record offers no insight into the black community’s true feelings over the compromised victory they achieved.
+Despite Wood’s assertion that “the colored people were made happy” by the segregated school, the historical record offers no insight into the Black community’s true feelings over the compromised victory they achieved.
 Documentation exists to suggest continued racism, however.
-1869 newspapers reported complaints of harassment of the black pupils at the hand of white passers-by, possibly compelling the school board to replace the female teacher with a male in 1870.
+1869 newspapers reported complaints of harassment of the Black pupils at the hand of white passers-by, possibly compelling the school board to replace the female teacher with a man in 1870.

 The decision to cut funding for the segregated school was a common agenda item at annual school board meetings.
 Finally, at the 1872 meeting, a motion to abolish the school carried, which, in turn, integrated the remaining schools in the district.